Open-Technology-Foundation/locks/README.md

 #!/bin/bash
 # Ensure only one deployment runs at a time

-if ! lock.sh --timeout 60 deploy-prod -- ./deploy.sh production; then
+if ! shlock --timeout 60 deploy-prod -- ./deploy.sh production; then
     echo "Deployment already in progress or timed out" exit 1 fi